By Ed Coburn • 08/05/2014

 Apple giveth with one hand, and taketh with the other – presumably because the powers that be aren’t really paying attention.

 Certainly Apple has never suffered materially from customers’ displeasure.
-And let’s face it, Apple’s business is selling hardware, not content.
+And let’s face it, Apple’s business is selling hardware, not magazines.
 And what a good business it is, with 170 million iPads sold since their introduction in 2010, and 732.4 million iPhones since 2008.

 Perhaps the news that Android devices have caught up to Apple is more exciting for publishers than I realized when we wrote about the Google Play Newsstand.